kosei8/QFESTA-SageMath/README.md

 You can execute QFESTA by the following command:
 ```
-sage main.sage {secruty bits} {"mum" if using Mumford model by FESTA-SageMath}
+sage main.sage {security bits} {"mum" if using Mumford model by FESTA-SageMath}
 ```
 For example,
 ```